 “Can’t.
 The wife wants me home to watch the kid while she does some stupid class.
-It’s something she saw on Oprah, almost makes me wish she’d go back to watching the frigging soaps.”
+It’s something she saw on one of those daytime talk shows, almost makes me wish she’d go back to watching the frigging soaps.”

 The room seemed to increase in size as soon as Red left.
 Lu wondered how tall he actually was.
-She watched as some of the other men ambled out after him.
+Some of the other men ambled out after him.

 “I’ll get your key.”
 Ace walked back to the desk.
 “And the list of passwords for the computer.
-We used to keep it posted on the computer, but after we got hacked, we started keeping it in the drawer.”
+We used to have it by the keyboard, but after we got hacked, we started keeping it in the drawer.”

 “Thanks, Ace.”
 It would be good to have the computer to work on.
 Ten hours with a bunch of strangers made for an awfully long work shift.